Rehab Treatment for Marijuana Addiction at our Los Angeles, CA Recovery Center

 The altered brain may cause a person to experience intense pleasure for a few hours.
 But marijuana can also create problems in almost every area of life and reduce a user’s overall quality of life.
 Some of these problems may last a short while, and other challenges last long-term.

-• Physical health: Marijuana use may cause increased heart rate, lowered immunity, chronic bronchitis, respiratory infections, and pneumonia.
+- Physical health: Marijuana use may cause increased heart rate, lowered immunity, chronic bronchitis, respiratory, and infections.

 Because marijuana can be a dangerous and addictive drug, users benefit from marijuana addiction treatment.
 It helps users break their habits, find new ways of coping with their daily life challenges, and stay clean and healthy.